Space applications of GAGG:Ce scintillators: a study of afterglow emission by proton irradiation: Fitting data to the afterglow emission model

 Due to a significant presence of scintillation light in the measurements the application of the afterglow models we developed is not justified because it entails precise meaning to the fit parameters.
 Nonetheless, being interested in a conservative estimation of the afterglow emission during the mission, the additional component due to crystal activation can be considered as yet another source of overestimation and we can still apply our modelling in a purely empirical way to reproduce the light curves, provided we do not attach any precise meaning to the model parameters.
 For this reason we choose to assign new names to the parameters, according to the following scheme: instead of trap species we talk about emission modes, the capture rates become emission amplitudes, and the variation of the capture rates turn into the variation of the emission amplitudes.\\

 The PMT used in our measurements intercepted only a fraction of the photon flux emitted by the crystal.
-The anode current $I(t)$, as measured by the picoammeter, can be expressed as:
+The anode current $I(t)$, as measured by the picoammeter, can be expressed as: \begin{linenomath}

-where $e$ is the elementary charge, $G_V$ is the gain of the PMT at operational voltage $V$, $f_q$ is the fraction of photons that extract an electron from the PMT photocathode, and $\phi_q(t)$ is the photon flux from Eq. \ref{eq:photon_flux}.\\ Through PMT calibration we found a gain value $G_{1500} = (1.04 \pm 0.04)\cdot 10^6$.
+\end{linenomath} where $e$ is the elementary charge, $G_V$ is the gain of the PMT at operational voltage $V$, $f_q$ is the fraction of photons that extract an electron from the PMT photocathode, and $\phi_q(t)$ is the photon flux from Eq. \ref{eq:photon_flux}.\\ Through PMT calibration we found a gain value $G_{1500} = (1.04 \pm 0.04)\cdot 10^6$.
 The quantity $f_q$ depends on both the wavelength dependence of the light transport efficiency from the crystal to the PMT and the PMT spectral response \cite{hamamatsu_tubes}.
-It can be expressed as the average of the product of these efficiencies, weighted by the GAGG:Ce emission spectrum \cite{Yoneyama_2018}:
+It can be expressed as the average of the product of these efficiencies, weighted by the GAGG:Ce emission spectrum \cite{Yoneyama_2018}: \begin{linenomath}

-In our analysis we assumed that $\epsilon_{LG}$ had a negligible variation over the relevant wavelength interval.
-Therefore it is possible to decouple contributions from the transport efficiency and the PMT response:
+\end{linenomath} In our analysis we assumed that $\epsilon_{LG}$ had a negligible variation over the relevant wavelength interval.
+Therefore it is possible to decouple contributions from the transport efficiency and the PMT response: \begin{linenomath}

-The average PMT quantum efficiency was calculated using data in the literature to be $\epsilon_{PMT} = 0.06 \pm 0.01$ \cite{hamamatsu_tubes}.\\ The fraction of light emitted by the crystal reaching the PMT photocathode was obtained comparing the photons collected by the PMT with the scintillation light emission expected from irradiation of GAGG:Ce with Cs-137:
+\end{linenomath} The average PMT quantum efficiency was calculated using data in the literature to be $\epsilon_{PMT} = 0.06 \pm 0.01$ \cite{hamamatsu_tubes}.\\ The fraction of light emitted by the crystal reaching the PMT photocathode was obtained comparing the photons collected by the PMT with the scintillation light emission expected from irradiation of GAGG:Ce with Cs-137: \begin{linenomath}

-where $Q_\gamma$ is the integral of the current pulses corresponding to the gamma ray photons of energy $E_\gamma$, and $LY = 53 \pm 3$ photons/keV is the light-yield of the crystal measured by its manufacturer \cite{gaggJ2}.
+\end{linenomath} where $Q_\gamma$ is the integral of the current pulses corresponding to the gamma ray photons of energy $E_\gamma$, and $LY = 53 \pm 3$ photons/keV is the light-yield of the crystal measured by its manufacturer \cite{gaggJ2}.
 For the Cs-137 $662$ keV line we found that PMT1 collected $15 \pm 4$ photons/keV, leading to an estimate of the light transport efficiency $\epsilon_{LG} = 0.29 \pm 0.09$.\\